JunHe LLP

 What law(s) specifically govern personal data / information?

 In addition, provisions governing personal information protection are also provided in other laws.
-For example, the Cybersecurity Law of the PRC (“CSL”) which came effective on June 1, 2017 provides the rules for personal information protection in Chapter IV; the Data Security Law of the PRC (“DSL”) which came effective on September 1, 2021 requires that the data processors should fulfill the duties of data security protection in Chapter IV; the Civil Code of the People’s Republic of China which came effective on January 1, 2021 expressly provides the right of privacy and personal information protection in Chapter VI of Part IV Personality Rights; the Ninth Amendment to the Criminal Law (promulgated on August 29, 2015) provides that all parties who sell or provide personal information to a third party, in violation of the law, are subject to criminal liability, and that parties who sell or provide personal information obtained during the performance of their duties and provision of services, in violation of the law, are subject to a heavier punishment.
-Some standards or guidelines issued by National Information Security Standardization Technical Committee (“TC260”) such as Information Security Technology - Personal Information Security Specification also constitute the recommended guidelines for enterprise data compliance, while they may be not mandatory in practice.
+For example, the Cybersecurity Law of the PRC ('CSL') which came effective on June 1, 2017 provides the rules for personal information protection in Chapter IV; the Data Security Law of the PRC ('DSL') which came effective on September 1, 2021 requires that the data processors should fulfill the duties of data security protection in Chapter IV; the Network Data Security Management Regulation which came effective on January 1, 2025 provides the rules for personal information protection in Chapter III and rules for security of important data in Chapter IV; the Civil Code of the People's Republic of China which came effective on January 1, 2021 expressly provides the right of privacy and personal information protection in Chapter VI of Part IV Personality Rights; the Ninth Amendment to the Criminal Law (promulgated on August 29, 2015) provides that all parties who sell or provide personal information to a third party, in violation of the law, are subject to criminal liability, and that parties who sell or provide personal information obtained during the performance of their duties and provision of services, in violation of the law, are subject to a heavier punishment.
+Some standards or guidelines issued by National Technical Committee 260 on Cybersecurity of Standardisation Administration of China ('TC260') such as Information Security Technology - Personal Information Security Specification also constitute the recommended guidelines for enterprise data compliance, while they may be not mandatory in practice.

-Apart from the above laws and guidelines, some laws and regulations in force recently or still in the pending process of legislation are also worthy of attention as they regulate the processing of personal information in specific scenarios.
-For example, the Measures for Security Assessment of Data Export and the draft Regulations on Standard Contract for Personal Information Export further clarifies the main routes for cross-border data transfer based on the general requirement of the PIPL; the Provisions on the Administration of Algorithm-generated Recommendations for Internet Information Services which came effective on March 1, 2022 provides specific rules on personal information protection in the context of algorithm-generated recommendations.
+Apart from those mentioned above some laws and regulations are also worthy of attention as they regulate the processing of personal information in specific scenarios.
+For example, the Measures for Security Assessment of Data Export, the Measures for the Standard Contract for Personal Information Export, and the Regulations on Promoting and Regulating Cross-border Data Transfers ('New CBDT Regulations') further clarify the main routes for cross-border data transfer based on the general requirement of the PIPL; the Provisions on the Administration of Algorithm-generated Recommendations for Internet Information Services which came effective on March 1, 2022 provides specific rules on personal information protection in the context of algorithm-generated recommendations; the Interim Measures for the Administration of Generative Artificial Intelligence Services which came into effect on August 15, 2023 also regulates the personal information protection in the generative artificial intelligence services; Promulgation of the Measures for Labelling AI-Generated or Composed Content which came effective on September 1, 2025 provides specific rules for the labelling of AI-generated or composed content; Administrative Measures for Personal Information Protection Compliance Audits which came effective on May 1, 2025 provides specific rules for personal information protection compliance audit; Administrative Measures for the Application Security of Facial Recognition Technology which came effective on June 1, 2025 provides specific rules for the adoption of facial recognition technology.

 What are the key data protection principles in this jurisdiction?: